-Service Name Information and Assistance

-Service Number A-4

-Service Category Access

-Service Definition Assistance to individuals in finding and working with appropriate human service providers that can meet their needs which may include; information-giving (e.g., listing the providers of a particular service category so an individual may make their own contact directly); group presentations; referral (making contact with a particular provider on behalf of an individual); advocacy intervention (negotiating with a service provider on behalf of a client); and, follow-up contacts with clients to ensure services have been provided and have met the respective service need.

-Unit of Service Provision of one hour of component information and referral (I&A) functions (Note: newsletters and media spots are encouraged but are not to be counted as information-giving units of service).
+Service Name Information and Assistance (I&A) Service Number A-4 Service Category Access Service Definition Unbiased assistance in accessing resources to older adults and their caregivers including, but not limited to, finding and working with appropriate human service providers that can meet their needs, which may include: information-giving (e.g., listing the providers of a particular service category so an individual may make their own contact directly); referral (making contact with a particular provider on behalf of an individual)/person-centered advocacy (efforts that seek to meet individual needs); advocacy intervention (negotiating with a service provider on behalf of a client); and follow-up contacts with clients to ensure services have been provided and have met the respective service need.
+Unit of Service Provision of direct contacts per day (1 unit equals 1 contact with a participant) when any information and assistance (including warm hand off referral/person-centered advocacy) functions are provided.
+(Note: newsletters and media spots are encouraged but are not to be counted as information-giving units of service.) updated: May 23, 2023